Delta College Nursing FAQ's

 Where are Delta’s nursing clinical courses held?

-Delta currently utilizes Covenant Health Care, St. Mary’s of Michigan, Aleda E. Lutz VA Medical Center, Bay Medical Center, Mid-Michigan Medical Center (Midland) and various local nursing homes and extended care facilities.
+Delta currently utilizes Covenant Health Care, St. Mary’s of Michigan, Aleda E. Lutz VA Medical Center, McLaren Bay Region, Mid-Michigan Medical Center (Midland) and various local nursing homes and extended care facilities.

 Are there scholarships available at Delta for the nursing programs?